Howard University Life & Services

 Graduate Student Advisory Council (GSAC) serves in an advisory capacity to the chair and faculty of the Department of Educational Leadership and Policy Studies (ELPS) on programs, policies, and matters of interest and concern to enrolled and prospective students.

 GSAC also provides peer support and assistance with candidate recruitment, retention, success, and professional development by providing opportunities for students to:

-- engage with policy-makers, educationally-based social justice researchers, scholars and practicing school admisnistrators;
+- engage with policy-makers, educationally-based social justice researchers, scholars and practicing school administrators;

-- get through instructiom on how to identify important informational topics, conduct research and disseminate their findings to the Howard University community and the wider academic and educational leadership constituency;
+- get through instruction on how to identify important informational topics, conduct research and disseminate their findings to the Howard University community and the wider academic and educational leadership constituency;

-- endorse their own leadership ressearch and engagement skills by collaborating with ELPS students and faculty.
+- endorse their own leadership research and engagement skills by collaborating with ELPS students and faculty.

 The Counseling Psychology Association is a graduate student organization that aims to provide resources and opportunities for future counseling psychologists.
 The organization aligns its principles with the Department of Human Development and Psychoeducational Studies at Howard University and follows the scientist-practitioner model.

 School Psychology Student Association